Cultural Symbols Used in Jewelry and What They Mean

 Evil eye necklace.
 See it here.

-A simplified variation on the Hamsa hand (see above), the four concentric circles comprise the eye symbol, usually in blue, white, and black.
+The evil eye symbol comes from the Middle East but there are variations to this concept in many cultures from around the world.
+This image features four concentric circles comprising an eye symbol, usually in blue, white, and black, which is supposed to repel the evil eye.
 It is used in jewelry to protect its wearer from (and to ward off) evil spirits.

 11. Lotus